UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/group_management/index.md

 ## Research Groups

-If you are a faculty member who has [registered for an HPC account](../account_creation/), a research group named after your UArizona NetID has been automatically created for you.
+If you are a faculty member who has [registered for an HPC account](../account_creation/), a research group named after your Arizona NetID has been automatically created for you.
 This group has [an allocation of CPU hours](../../resources/allocations/) associated with it as well as [communal storage for your data](../../storage_and_transfers/storage/hpc_storage/).

 **Membership and Allocation**